Jess0032/my7z-Manager-ok/README.md

-compress - compress files (optional specify part size in MB) download - download direct links and add to List rename - rename files from list by number id link - generarte direct download link by reply to file on Telegram clear - Clear the file list merge - Merge files (txt and pdf for now) cache_folder - show folder cache
+compress - compress files (optional specify part size in MB) download - download direct links and add to List rename - rename files from list by number id clear - Clear the file list merge - Merge files (txt and pdf for now) cache_folder - show folder cache